-The mandatory buffers introduced are the capital conservation buffer (CCB) of 2.5%, the countercyclical capital buffer (CCyB) and the buffer for globally systemically important institutions (G-SII) of 1-3.5%.
+The mandatory buffers introduced are the capital conservation buffer (CCB) of 2.5%, the countercyclical capital buffer (CCyB) and the Capital buffer for globally systemically important institutions (G-SII) which could be set up to 3.5% of the total risk exposure amount..

-The institution specific CCyB will under normal circumstances, be in the range 0-2.5%, depending on the buffer rate in the countries where the institution has it relevant exposures.
-In addition, CRD IV allows for a systemic risk buffer (SRB) to be added, as well as a buffer for other systematically important institutions (O-SIIs).
+The institution specific CCyB will under normal circumstances, be in the range 0-2%, depending on the buffer rate in the countries where the institution has it relevant exposures.
+In addition, CRD IV allows for a systemic risk buffer (SRB) to be added, as well as a buffer for other systematically important institutions (O- SIIs).